Letter to you from our founder

 My friends call me Mira, originally from Australia and the founder of HerParade.

-Over my career to date spanning almost 10 years, I've served many small local to large to multinational businesses with turnovers from just a few hundred dollars to others with turnovers of $1 billion dollars or more.
+Over my career to date spanning over 10 years, I've served many small local to large to multinational businesses with turnovers from just a few hundred dollars to others with turnovers of $1 billion dollars or more.
 I assisted these businesses in growing as well as successfully meeting their business goals and objectives.

 I've never been one to back down from a challenge.
 I've also never been one to decline opportunities presented to me.